gregtour/blog-posts/article1.md

 symbol occurs, it is used with the exact same matching literal.
 Once we've identified the left hand side, we will generate a symbol identifier for it.
 This is a unique number that corresponds to this symbol.
 We will be building a table of symbols as we go, so if we encounter the same symbol again, we will use the same integer value.
-After identifying the left-hand side, we will look for the BNF symbol the delimits the production.
+After identifying the left-hand side, we will look for the BNF symbol that divides the production.

 In parsing the right hand side of a production rule, we will look for either another symbol, identified with angle